eliasdarruda/mnesia-with-k8s/README.md

 # Mnesiac with Kubernetes

 ## Finally!
-Mnesia with Kubernetes!
+Distributed Mnesia with Kubernetes!

-This is a working example of using [Mnesiac](https://github.com/beardedeagle/mnesiac) with StatefulSet k8s configuration.
+This is a working example of using [Mnesiac](https://github.com/beardedeagle/mnesiac) clustered with [Libcluster](https://github.com/bitwalker/libcluster) using StatefulSet k8s configuration.

 It implements a dummy writer that just keeps adding to a counter every 5 seconds.